FBI investigating possibility of 'criminal enterprise' in Jeffrey Epstein death, prisons chief admits

 New York City’s medical examiner ruled that the convicted sex offender took his own life inside his Manhattan federal prison cell on Aug.
 10.

-There are also reports Tuesday that two prison guards who were on duty during the night in which Epstein killed himself will soon be arrested on federal charges linked to their alleged failure to check on his wellbeing.
+The hearing began a couple of hours before it was announced two prison guards on duty during the night Epstein killed himself were charged with falsifying records and conspiring to make false records.

-When Graham asked Sawyer how such a death like Epstein's could have happened, she said "the whole situation is still under the investigation of the FBI and the Inspector General’s office and I’m really not at liberty to discuss specifics of this case.
+When Graham asked Sawyer how a death like Epstein's could have happened, she said "the whole situation is still under the investigation of the FBI and the Inspector General’s Office and I’m really not at liberty to discuss specifics of this case.

 EPSTEIN ACCUSER SAYS SHE ONCE TOOK BILL CLINTON'S SEAT ON PRIVATE JET

-"I can discuss issues around institutional operations but I can’t specifically talk about that particular issue," she noted.
+"I can discuss issues around institutional operations, but I can’t specifically talk about that particular issue," she noted.

 Sawyer then explained how Epstein was on suicide watch prior to his death and how the Bureau of Prisons has "different tiers of response if we identify an inmate who appears to have suicidal thinking."